chrismatteson/hashicorp_azure_training/docs/slides-tf.md

 ARM_TENANT_ID                  0e3e2e88-8caf-41ca-b4da-e3b33b6c52ec
 ARM_CLIENT_ID                  91299f64-f951-4462-8e97-9efb1d215501
 ```

+For this workshop, a service principal with appropriate credentials has been provided.

 ???
 **Note how our API keys are just sitting there in plain text.
 This isn't the most secure way to build cloud resources.**